hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 While a hierarchical URI is highly human-readable (by looking at URI, you can infer that Luke work for JediDepartment in mycompany), opaque URI does not give context to infer a relationship.
 Still, using an opaque URI is good for privacy and less stress for upkeep.
 Consider a case where Luke transferred to other department.
 Then, if we are using hierarchical URI, we should update the URI so that other people are not mislead; however, there is no need to do such a thing for the opaque URI.

+Still, there is a problem that is likely to arise for both type of URI, which is potentiality of URI being too long.
+When URI is long, it becomes hard to read and write, and thus cause problem.
+To resolve this issue we use abbreviation.

+The most common abbreviation is defining prefix `@prefix PREFIX_NAME: <BASE_URI/>`

 ### References
 1. [RDF vs. Property Graphs: Choosing the Right Approach for Implementing a Knowledge Graph](https://neo4j.com/blog/knowledge-graph/rdf-vs-property-graphs-knowledge-graphs/)
 2. [About: RDF Schema](https://dbpedia.org/page/RDF_Schema)